CING-FM: Energy 108 era (1997–2001)

-Frequency switch; subsequent format changes (2001-present)
+Frequency switch; subsequent format changes (2001–present)

 On August 31, 2001, CING and CJXY-FM swapped frequencies.
-CING moved to its current 95.3 frequency, and CJXY took over the 107.9 FM frequency.
+CING moved to its current 95.3 frequency, and CJXY took over 107.9.
 The frequency switch brought with it a change in the network's sound, with the mainstream CHR/Top 40 format making way for a hot adult contemporary format.
 With CING now available over a wider geographic area, the other stations dropped their CING simulcasts in 2002.
 The new format mirrored the format of Toronto's market leader CHUM-FM, which resulted in very low ratings.

 On August 9, 2002, at 6 p.m., the station dropped its troubled Hot AC format (and the "Energy" moniker), and began stunting with stand-up comedy bits.
-The final songs on "Energy" were "Rhythm Is a Dancer" by Snap! and "Happy Trails" by Roy Rogers.
+The final songs on "Energy" were "Rhythm Is a Dancer" by Snap!, Last Dance by Donna Summer and "Happy Trails" by Roy Rogers.
 On August 19, 2002, at 7 a.m., the station flipped to country, branded as Country 95.3.
 The first song on "Country" was "Small Town Saturday Night" by Hal Ketchum.

 On November 13, 2009, at 3 p.m., CING switched formats to classic hits, branded as Vinyl 95.3.
 The final song on "Country" was "The Dance" by Garth Brooks, while the first song on "Vinyl" was "Start Me Up" by The Rolling Stones.
 The station's playlist featured the greatest hits of the 1960s, 70s and 80s, and was considered to be the first oldies/classic hits station in the Greater Toronto Area on FM after the CRTC permitted the oldies format to be heard full-time on FM for the first time.
 Locally, the station competed against AM station CKOC; after Christmas of that year, the station also competed against adult hits station CHBM-FM in Toronto, which lost their oldies outlet on CHUM, which flipped to a simulcast of CP24 in March of that year.

 In its latter months, the station broadened their playlist to include 90s and current tracks.
 With this change, however, the station's ratings began to slide.